s-20/unnamed/Death.md

 - In Dungeons & Dragons, spells like Raise Dead and Resurrection have almost trivialized character death
 - In superhero comics, coming back from the dead (often with new or improved powers!) is a trope so common as to be cliché
 - In the film Beerfest (spoiler alert), one character dies.
-At his funeral, his twin brother shows up, joins the gang, and insists on being called by his dead brother's nickname - effectively, the character came back!
+At his funeral, his twin brother shows up, joins the gang, and insists on being called by his dead brother's nickname.
 - The RPG Paranoia has a whole... thing about dying.
-It's all good, though - you've got a mostly-updated clone standing by, so no worries
 - Several transhuman sci-fi games have something along the lines of a "cortical stack" - essentially, your soul and experiences in removable form that can be placed in a new body when you die
 - In a similar fashion, many high-tech sci-fi settings can bring someone back from death if they get medical attention soon enough.
 In the movie The Fifth Element, all they need is a few cells (which is silly, but so's the rest of the movie)